E1Bos/VALocker/README.md

 4. Run `VALockerApp.pyw` to launch the application.

 ### 📦 Compiling Yourself
 If you would like to compile the executable yourself, you can do so using `pyinstaller`.
-The `build.spec` file is included in the repository, and can be used to compile the executable.
+The `build.spec` file is included in the repository and can be used to compile the executable.

 1. Clone the repository to your local machine.
 2. Make sure you have Python 3.x installed.